Perhaps the most important part of any hydroponic system is the nutrient solution.

 If you’re interested in making nutrient solution at home, do extensive research to be sure that you add the proper amount of nutrients.

-Whether you use homemade or premade solution, be sure to check the pH levels and balance as needed after mixing with water.
+Whether you use homemade or premade solution, be sure to check the pH levels and balance as needed after mixing it with water.

 Once you’ve figured out your nutrient solution, you can start growing crops!

 Check out our Pure Greens Container Farms for a turnkey hydroponic growing system that’ll meet all of your growing needs.